Meayll Hill (Mull Hill) Stone Circle

 We will never know why – but here the Neolithic people placed their graves in a circle.
 In total there are twelve stone chambers grouped in pairs.
 Like sunbeams in children painting six passages are leading towards each pair of chambers.

 Chambers form a circle with two gaps.
 The larger gap is in the north-north-west (4.9 m) and smaller – in the south-south-east (5.2 m).
 These are possible entrances.

 In the north-south direction the diameter of the ring is 16.2 m, in the east-west direction – 15.6 m.
 The open interior is 13.4 m across.

 Passages leading towards the graves are lined with standing stones, the chambers are formed of enormous blocks of crude stone and paved with flat stones.
 Some of the stones on the western side reach up to 1 m high.
 Neolithic builders used local slates for construction.

-Each of the passage graves of Meayll Hill Stone Circle is a rather traditional monument characteristic for Neolithic farmers in the British Isles.
+Each of the passage graves of Meayll Hill Stone Circle is a rather traditional monument characteristic of Neolithic farmers in the British Isles.
 But the composition of 12 such passage graves in a ring is very unusual.

 There are few similar monuments in the world.
 Distantly similar is Cerrig Y Gof – an oval setting of five burial chambers in Pembrokeshire, Wales.
 On the Isle of Man are found also traces of so-called "disc-shaped barrows".

 Unique Neolithic burial

 People are rather conservative regarding the traditions of burial.
 Each culture develops its own rituals and traditions to commemorate their deceased ones and in general, don’t change these traditions in haste.
-Nevertheless, all over the world there are found exceptions to this rule – highly original, elaborate ancient burials which differ from any other monuments nearby.
+Nevertheless, all over the world there are found exceptions to this rule – highly original, elaborate ancient burials that differ from any other monuments nearby.

 Meayll Hill Stone Circle is one of such exceptions (Dwarfie Stane in Orkney Islands is one more).